kjolley/BIGSdb_documentation/dbase_setup.rst

   * prevent users or curators from downloading all alleles for a locus (admins always can). 'yes' or 'no', default 'no'.
   * optional

+* materialized_views

+  * enable materialized views: either 'yes' or 'no', default 'no'.

+* allele_flags

+  * enable flags to be set for alleles: either 'yes' or 'no', default 'no'.

+* allele_comments

+  * enable comments on allele sequences: either 'yes' or 'no', default 'no'.
+  * this is not enabled by default to discourage the practice of adding isolate information to allele definitions (this sort of information belongs in an isolate database).

+* sets

+  * use sets: either 'yes' or 'no', default 'no'.
+  * optional

+* set_id

+  * force the use of a specific set when accessing database via this XML configuration: Value is the name of the set.
+  * optional

 *******************
 User authentication